What to Do If You Have a Headache After a Car Accident (and Why You Shouldn’t Ignore It)

 Where Does Your Head Hurt Typically After a Car Accident?

 Stress and force of impact are two leading causes of headaches after a car accident.
-However, a constant headache can be a sign of a severe head injury, such as a concussion, or a neck injury, such as whiplash.
+However, a constant headache can signify a severe head injury, such as a concussion, or a neck injury, such as whiplash.

 Traumatic Brain Injury (TBI) Headache

-A traumatic brain injury (TBI) is a category of closed head injuries caused by a blow to the head.
+A traumatic brain injury (TBI) is a closed head injury caused by a blow to the head.
 Though there is no break in the skull itself, the force of impact causes the brain to move violently back and forth, causing bruising, bleeding, and tearing of sensitive brain tissue and blood vessels.

-TBIs can range in severity with immediate or delayed symptoms including blurry vision, double vision, and difficulty concentrating.
-In severe cases, a TBI can lead to a bleed that occurs within the skull called a subdural hematoma.
-Also common among sports injuries, motor vehicle accidents are the most likely cause of TBIs in young adults aged 15 to 24.
+TBIs can range in severity with immediate or delayed symptoms, including blurry vision, double vision, and difficulty concentrating.
+In severe cases, a TBI can lead to bleeding within the skull, called a subdural hematoma.
+Also common among sports injuries, car accidents are the most likely cause of TBIs in young adults aged 15 to 24.

 Head pain after a car accident is commonly referred to as a “post-traumatic headache” because it’s caused by trauma from a motor vehicle crash.
 Those who sustain a mild traumatic brain injury or an accident-related neck injury often experience post-traumatic headaches as pain radiates up through the base of the skull and into the head.

-A post-traumatic headache typically appears within hours or days of an accident; however, pain and soreness may sometimes be delayed.
+A post-traumatic headache typically appears within hours or days of an accident.
+However, pain and soreness can sometimes be delayed.
 While not considered severe head injuries, post-traumatic headaches can cause lingering pain or changes to your sleep patterns over two to three weeks.